ibm-cloud-docs/vpc/reserved-ip.md

 - **SUBNET** is the ID of the subnet.
 - **--vpc** is the ID or name of the VPC.
 This option is only required if you want to specify the unique resource by name inside this VPC.
 - **--name** is the user-defined name for this reserved IP.
 Names must be unique within the subnet that the reserved IP resides in.
 Names beginning with `ibm-` are reserved for provider-owned resources.
+- **--address** is the IP address to reserve, which must not already be reserved on the subnet.
+If not specified, an available address on the subnet is automatically selected.
 - **--auto-delete** determines how the auto-delete feature is set.
 If set to `true`, this reserved IP automatically deletes when the target is deleted.
 One of: `true`, `false` (default: `true`).
 - **--target** is the target of the reserved IP.
 - **--output** specifies the output format; only JSON is supported.